General Information About Ovarian Epithelial Cancer

 - Women with an increased risk of ovarian cancer may consider surgery to prevent it.

-- Possible signs of ovarian cancer include pain or swelling in the abdomen.
+- Signs and symptoms of ovarian cancer include pain or swelling in the abdomen.

-- Tests that examine the ovaries, pelvic area, blood, and ovarian tissue are used to detect (find) and diagnose ovarian cancer.
+- Tests that examine the ovaries and pelvic area are used to detect (find) and diagnose ovarian cancer.

 - Certain factors affect treatment options and prognosis (chance of recovery).